-The Network Committee considers a variety of factors when reviewing clinicians for participation, including the following requirements and expectations:
+The ACN Network Committee considers a variety of factors when reviewing clinicians for participation, including the following requirements and expectations:

 Unrestricted license to practice in Arizona

-Mid-levels supervised by a licensed physician of the same specialty
+Advanced practitioners supervised by a licensed physician of the same specialty

-Eligible to participate in Federal health care programs
+Participation in Federal health care programs

-For certain specialties, provisional or active privileges at an ACN contracted facility are required per the policy available here
+For certain specialties, provisional or active privileges at an ACN contracted facility are required per the policy available here.

-To assist providers that must pursue privileges with an Aligned Facility to remain contracted with ACN, we have provided information on how to begin the medical staff application process for either an Abrazo Community Health Network or a Dignity Health Arizona hospital facility below.
+To assist providers that must pursue privileges with an Aligned Facility to remain contracted with ACN, we have provided information on how to begin the medical staff application process for either an Abrazo Community Health Network or a Dignity Health Arizona hospital facility:

 Abrazo Community Health Network: Providers should download and submit the Abrazo Data Collection Form.
-Upon receipt, a link to an online pre-application will be sent to the provider..
+Upon receipt, a link to an online pre-application will be sent to the provider.